-Labour MP Diane Abbott is in hot water, after some racist remarks on twitter that some have characterised as racist:
+Labour MP Diane Abbott is in hot water, after some remarks on twitter that some have characterised as racist:

 White people love their divide and rule.
 We should not play their game. #tacticasoldascolonialism

 This has prompted a predictable backlash, with Tory and Lib Dem MPs demanding she resign from Labour’s front bench, and Ed Miliband ensuring she make a swift apology.